TemariVirus/zig-bigfloat/README.md

 - Incremental games that require numbers larger than f128 can represent (~10^4932)
 - not sure, I just wanted to make an incremental game with big ass numbers

+## TODO

+- add hex parser
+- add decimal parser?
+- add binary and octal formatters
+- add binary and octal parsers
+- add div function (can we go faster than `.mul(.inv())`?)
+- add exhaustive decimal formatting and parsing tests over f16's and f32's range
+- fuzz test decimal formatting and parsing for f64, f80, f128?
+- fuzz test most/all operations on finite numbers by emulating f16, f32, f64, f80, f128
+- split tests (3k lines in a single file is too big!)
+- document flaky guard bits in schubfach implementation
+- optimize! (also figure out how to benchmark properly)